-- 34.5 kV underground cable collection circuits; - 34.5 kV to 138 kV transformation substation with associated 34.5 kV and 138 kV switchgear; - One 138/34.5 kV 144/192/240 MVA (ONAN/ONAF/ONAF) step-up transformer to be owned and maintained by the Interconnection Customer at the Interconnection Customer's substation; - An Approximately 0.7 mile overhead kV line to connect the Interconnection Customer's substation to the Point of Interconnection ("POI") at the 138 kV bus at existing Transmission Owner substation ("Tulsa North 138kV Substation") that is owned and maintained by Transmission Owner; - All transmission facilities required to connect the Interconnection Customer's substation to the POI; - Equipment at the Interconnection Customer's substation necessary to maintain a composite power delivery at continuous rated power output at the high-side of the generator substation at a power factor within the range of 95% lagging and 95% leading in accordance with Federal Energy Regulatory Commission (FERC) Order 827.
+- 34.5 kV underground cable collection circuits; - The project will connect to the existing GEN-2017-077 main collection substation and share its main power transformer to connect to the Point of Interconnection (POI) at the 138 kV bus at existing Transmission Owner substation (Cooyyah 138 kV) that is owned and maintained by Transmission Owner; - Equipment at the Interconnection Customer's substation necessary to maintain a composite power delivery at continuous rated power output at the high-side of the generator substation at a power factor within the range of 95% lagging and 95% leading in accordance with Federal Energy Regulatory Commission (FERC) Order 827.
 The Interconnection Customer may use inverter manufacturing options for providing reactive power under no/reduced generation conditions.
 The Interconnection Customer will be required to provide documentation and design specifications demonstrating how the requirements are met; and, - All necessary relay, protection, control and communication systems required to protect Interconnection Customer's Interconnection Facilities and Generating Facilities and coordinate with Transmission Owner's relay, protection, control and communication systems.